sorsori/Multi-Region-EHR-API/README.md

 4. If a match is found, the system fetches relevant clinical data from that country’s regional table.
 5. Records are **merged in memory** and shown to the clinician. **Nothing is written centrally.**
 6. When new notes are added, **DynamoDB Streams** trigger the **Analysis Lambda**, which uses services like **Comprehend Medical** to extract coded insights.
-7. Clinicians will be able to view context-aware summaries in **QuickSight**—for example, highlighting history relevant to the patient’s current condition.
+7. The frontend application aggregates these insights into a **visual clinical timeline**, allowing doctors to spot cross-border patterns (e.g., recurring symptoms) directly in the browser without persisting data centrally.

 ---